Knoblauchpilze/bsgalone/README.md

 ```

 It keeps the reactions of the AI dynamic by codifying them into the structure of the tree.

+#### Data context

+The nodes are also given a data context as part of their `tick` method.
+This concept is described in more details in this [page](https://www.gamedeveloper.com/programming/behavior-trees-for-ai-how-they-work): the gist is that a map of key value pairs is given to the nodes so that they can:
+* persist information to be reused between operations
+* communicate information to other nodes

+Additionally, this allows the caller (i.e. the `AiSystem`) to extract/inject information from/into the tree: by setting a key to a certain value, we can make nodes react to certain things.

+This is especially useful to persist the state of the tree to the database (currently only the idle target index reached is persisted) and initialize the trees in the client applications from the data received from the server.

 ## Messaging system